Ruba Ghazal: Language issues

 Ghazal has pushed for government policies to reverse the decline of the French language in Montreal.
 As Québec solidaire's critic for language issues, Ghazal has advocated for the creation of a special branch of the Office québécois de la langue française (OQLF) for Montreal.

 Foreign policy

 In 2021, Ghazal attended protests amid the 2021 Israel–Palestine crisis against the Israeli government's actions in actions in Sheikh Jarrah.
 Ghazal stated that "One day we will look back and declare this a humanitarian crime against Palestinians."
 Ghazal was among the signatories of a 2021 letter opposing Canada's bid for a seat on the United Nations Security Council due to the country's position on Palestine.

+Personal life

+Ghazal is in a relationship with Hubert Proulx since 2021.